mennovanslooten/mockqa/README.md

     test_2                index.html
     test_1                foo.html
     test_2                foo.html

-Tests will automatically be grouped by start page in the MockQA menu.

 ## Running tests

-To run this test, simply open `index.html` in a browser and hover over the MockQA menu on the right.
+To run this test, simply open `index.html` or `foo.html` in a browser and hover over the MockQA menu on the right.
 Click a test name to start that test.

 ## MORE TO COME